arindhimar/arindhimar/README.md

 I'm **Arin Dhimar**, a passionate developer with a keen interest in building impactful projects.

 ### 🔭 I’m currently working on:
+- **SayIt**(https://github.com/arindhimar/SayIt) - A Quote App that delivers daily inspiration and motivation to your phone.
+Key features include:
+  - Daily Quotes: Receive a fresh and motivational quote each day.
+  - Customizable Categories: Choose from various categories to get quotes that resonate with you.
+  - Social Media Integration: Share your favorite quotes directly to Facebook, Instagram, Twitter, Snapchat, and WhatsApp.
+  - Edge-to-Edge UI: Experience a modern, immersive design with edge-to-edge UI support.
 - [Bhartiya Sena Suraksha](https://github.com/arindhimar/bhartiya-sena-suraksha) - An app designed to enhance safety for tourists and soldiers in Jammu and Kashmir.
 - A responsive web application that displays product names and prices.